12.3 Appraisal, Ecosystem Services, Budgets, and Public Communication

 |---|---|---|

-| Appraisal purpose | Why value is being estimated and for whom. | Presenting a value without context or limits. |
+| Appraisal purpose | Why value is being estimated and for whom. | Presenting a number with no context or limits. |

-| Tree condition | Health, structure, defects, site constraints, and expected management needs. | Ignoring decay, conflict, or poor establishment. |
+| Tree condition | Health, structure, defects, site constraints, management needs. | Ignoring decay, conflict, or poor establishment. |

-| Benefits | Shade, stormwater, cooling, habitat, aesthetics, and community function. | Guaranteeing exact benefits without data or assumptions. |
+| Benefits | Shade, stormwater, cooling, habitat, aesthetics, function. | Guaranteeing exact benefits without data or stated assumptions. |

-| Costs | Planting, watering, pruning, inspection, risk mitigation, and replacement. | Treating planting cost as the full life-cycle cost. |
+| Costs | Planting, watering, pruning, inspection, mitigation, replacement. | Treating planting cost as the full life-cycle cost. |

-| Risk | Targets, likelihood clues, consequences, and mitigation choices. | Saying a tree is completely safe. |
+| Risk | Targets, likelihood clues, consequences, mitigation options. | Declaring any tree completely safe. |

-| Uncertainty | Data limits, timing, weather, pests, and future site changes. | Pretending the future is perfectly predictable. |
+| Uncertainty | Data limits, timing, weather, pests, future site change. | Pretending the future is perfectly predictable. |

-Budgeting ties the subject together.
-A community that funds planting but not establishment care may waste money.
-A program that funds emergency work but no pruning cycle may stay reactive.
-A risk program that inspects but never completes mitigation will lose credibility.
-The best budget recommendation connects inventory data, work priorities, inspection intervals, pruning cycles, young-tree care, pest monitoring, and replacement planting.
+A community that funds planting but not establishment care wastes money.
+A program that funds emergency work but no pruning cycle stays permanently reactive.
+A risk program that inspects but never completes mitigation loses credibility.
+The strongest budget recommendation links inventory data, work priorities, inspection intervals, pruning cycles, young-tree care, pest monitoring, and replacement planting into one defensible request.

-Value communication checklist:
+Value communication checklist

 - Define the purpose of any appraisal or value estimate.